 Thousands of years have passed, but God is still able to remove the stings from our stories.
 You may not even be aware of the ways He already has.

 I realized it earlier this month: God has taken away some of the stings I thought would follow me forever.
 About thirteen years ago, I spent October in the guest bedroom at my grandparents’ house—too sick to attend school, too sick to dream about the future.
-I thought I’d always live there, in that hard and hopeless season, where every memory of October would bring the heartache of what was lost back then.
+I thought that hard and hopeless season would last forever, when every memory of October brought back the heartache of what was lost.

 But November always comes—and I’m reminded of all the ways God has brought blessings into the places where I was afflicted, even in areas that haven’t seen full resolution.
 Year after year, the painful memories have been filled with comfort from the Lord and replaced with perspective: God has been faithful.